G4utama/DragonBallQ/README.md

 # DragonBallQ
-[ITA] Progetto per il corso di Programmazione ad Oggetti all'università di Padova.
-Semplice videogioco ispirato alla serie di Dragon Ball fatto in C++ e Qt.

-[ENG] Project for the Object Oriented Programming course at the University of Padua.
+Project for the Object Oriented Programming course at the University of Padua.
 Simple video game inspired by the Dragon Ball series done in C++ and Qt.

+## Requirements
+- C++ compiler
+- make, qmake
+- Qt framework

 ## Instruction
-1. If you don't have them already, install `C++`, `make` and `Qt`
-2. Clone the repository:
+1. Clone the repository:

-    ```bash
+    ```
     git clone https://github.com/G4utama/DragonBallQ.git
     ```
-3. Compile the code and wait for it to finish:
+2. Compile the code and wait for it to finish:

-    ```bash
+    ```
     cd DragonBallQ
     qmake
     make
     ```
-4. Run the game:
+3. Run the game:
-    ```bash
+    ```
     ./DragonBallQ
     ```

+## Notes
+The program has been tested on Ubuntu, it is not guaranteed to work on other OS